gevhaz/Lightningfocus/README.md

 any of them by prepening `cargo run` to them when the root of the repository is your current working directory.

-You can (not yet) start a pomodoro session with the default intervals like such:
+You can (not yet) start a Pomodoro session with the default intervals like such:

 ```command
 $ focus